NickHrach/LongDeepSleep/Readme.md

   Persistent state is stored in RTC memory, allowing coordinated long-duration sleep using multiple shorter cycles on ESP8266.

 - **Absolute time-based sleep scheduling**:
   A time server (e.g. NTP) is used to determine the absolute target wake-up time, compensating for RTC drifts.
+I recommend to use a local device as time servers to keep answer times as fast as possible, but also public global once can be used.

 - **Selective WiFi activation**:
   The system only enables WiFi when absolutely necessary, significantly reducing power usage during wake-up.

 - **Fast WiFi reconnection**:
-  A dedicated function restores the WiFi connection quickly and reliably without scanning all networks again.
+  A dedicated function restores the WiFi connection quickly and reliably without scanning all networks again, except the quick connect does not work and make a new scan necessary.

 - **Support Wemos D1 clones with weak flash leading to "zombie mode" after deep sleep**:
   Seems as if a large number of these boards are available and lead to this issue reported here https://github.com/esp8266/Arduino/issues/6007.
   When recenlty be confronted with one of these I found a solution for it and added it to this library.
 As it might not work for otheres there is an option to add additional workarounds.
-In order to make usre of it you need to use the second constructor of class LongDeepSleep and select one of the CloneWorkAround enum values as first parameter .
+There is a second constructor of class LongDeepSleep now with an additional first parameter taking an enum value "CloneWorkAround".
 ---

 This library abstracts these patterns into a simple interface, making it easier to build reliable, ultra-low-power projects based on ESP8266 (and ESP32).

 ## Usage

 Using `LongDeepSleep` is simple and efficient.
-After including the library and setting up WiFi and an NTP time client, you can schedule long deep sleep periods with absolute or relative timing.
+After including the library and (optionally) setting up WiFi and an NTP time client, you can schedule very long deep sleep periods with absolute or relative timing.

 ### 🔧 Setup